apostrophecms/apostrophe-headless/README.md

 By default, the POST, DELETE and UPDATE APIs are available only to logged-in users.
 This is quite useful if you want to provide some editing features in a React or similar app that is part of your Apostrophe site.
 But for a standalone app that uses Apostrophe as a headless backend, logging in via Apostrophe's interface might not be an option.

 For such cases, you can log in via REST and obtain a "bearer token" to be sent with requests.

+> Using bearer tokens only makes sense if you are using Apostrophe as your authentication system.
+If you are using `apostrophe-passport` to connect Apostrophe to google login, Twitter login, etc., you'll need to log users in via the Apostrophe site and deliver your app via a stripped-down Apostrophe "home page" on that site.
+See the notes above re: working smoothly with our CSRF protection in this configuration.

 1. Turn on support for bearer tokens: